Tulane Architecture and Urbanism Fellow, 2021-23

 Omar Ali (b.
 Dallas, TX) is a designer, educator, and is the inaugural Tulane Architecture and Urbanism Fellow, 2021-23.

-Omar is co-founder of table of co., a cloud-based design and research practice.
+Omar is co-founder of NO OFFICE, an architecture, design, and research practice.

 Omar has practiced architecture and urban design at UrbanLab in Chicago, MOS Architects in New York City, and John McMorrough / studioAPT in Ann Arbor.
 His work has been written about in Metropolis Magazine, published in Architecture and Surrealism (Thames and Hudson), Fresh Meat Journal (UIC), and LUNCH Journal (UVA).
 Over the last couple of years he has exhibited at a83 Gallery in New York City, Banvard Gallery in Columbus, and has a forthcoming installation at Space p11 in Chicago.
 Awards include an honorable mention for the Burnham Prize Competition: Burnham 20/20, a finalist proposal for the 8x8x300 Competition, and was recently shortlisted for the 2021 Seoul Biennale of Architecture and Urbanism.